Learning Disability Today

 Health checks for people with learning disabilities reduce risk of death, study finds

-Health checks for people with intellectual disabilities are associated with reduced mortality, particularly for autistic people and those with Down’s syndrome, according to a new study.
+Health checks for people with a learning disability are associated with a reduced risk of death, particularly for autistic people and those with Down’s syndrome, according to a new study.

-Since people with an intellectual disability are more likely to have multiple health problems, annual health checks were introduced to improve early detection and treatment of diseases and health conditions.
+Since people with a learning disability are more likely to have multiple health problems, annual health checks were introduced to improve early detection and treatment of diseases and health conditions.
 However, it is not known whether this translates into health gain.

 The study, published in BMJ Open, therefore set out to discover whether having a health check could lead to better survival and lower rates of mortality.